 The highly respected Lloyd L. Gregory School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education.
 Our incoming classes are limited to 75 students so that you experience highly personalized instruction.
 If you take pre-pharmacy courses at PBA, you may be eligible to be part of our guaranteed interview program.

 GSOP students excel in the classroom and their community.
-PBA’s pharmacy graduates have ranked no.1 in the NAPLEX pass rate in Florida for two of the past three years (2011 and 2013).
+PBA’s pharmacy graduates have routinely exceeded both the State and U.S. average in the NAPLEX pass rate.
 GSOP students have placed first in the annual Florida Pharmacy Association NASPA/NMA competition four of the past five years.
 In addition GSOP students complete annually over 4,500 hours of service both locally and abroad.

 At PBA, you’ll: